The anabolic window: does it exist?

 Take home message

-The anabolic window doesn’t really exist in the way you may have heard about it.
+The anabolic window doesn’t exist in the way you may have heard about it.

 Provided you have a nutritious meal a few hours before your workout and you’re meeting your overall nutritional requirements throughout the day, the need to have a protein-rich meal immediately after a workout becomes much less important.
 The exception to this is people who do fasted workouts, for example, in the morning.
 So, if this is you, you may want to consider eating after exercise.